SOPRANO & SINGING ACTOR

 Find access to downloadable press kit materials at the bottom of this page.

 Praised for her “…striking stage presence and pinpoint high coloratura.”
-(South Florida Classical Review), as well as her “…lightness, brightness, and clarity of tone” (Voce di Meche), Sara Lucille Law, soprano & singing actor, was last seen as Monica in Menotti's The Medium under the baton of Ismael Sandoval (Boston Symphony Orchestra, Chattanooga Symphony & Opera).
-Previous roles also include Susanna (Le nozze di Figaro), April in Company (2019 BroadwayWorld Best Actress Nominee), Johanna in Sweeney Todd (2018 BroadwayWorld Best Actress Winner), Tytania (A Midsummer Night’s Dream), Frasquita (Carmen), La fée (Cendrillon), and Miss Wordsworth (Albert Herring).
+(South Florida Classical Review), as well as her “…lightness, brightness, and clarity of tone” (Voce di Meche), BroadwayWorld award winning soprano & singing actor Sara Lucille Law was last seen as Dater #4 (Dancer) in the virtual world premiere of Michael Ching's (Zoom) Speed Dating Tonight!, presented by Brevard Music Center.
+Previous roles also include Susanna (Le nozze di Figaro), Monica (The Medium), Tytania (A Midsummer Night's Dream), Frasquita (Carmen), April in Company (2019 BroadwayWorld Best Actress Nominee), Johanna in Sweeney Todd (2018 BroadwayWorld Best Actress Winner), La fée (Cendrillon), and Miss Wordsworth (Albert Herring).

 Equally at home on the concert stage, Ms. Law was most recently seen as the soprano soloist in Handel's Messiah with the Eureka Ensemble.
 In 2018, she made her debut with the Charleston Symphony Orchestra as the soprano soloist on their annual Holiday Pops! concert, and, in the spring of 2019, returned as the soprano I soloist for the CSO's presentation of Bach's Mass in B minor.
 She is also a member of the internationally acclaimed Taylor Festival Choir, where she has sung the soprano solo in Mozart’s Laudate Dominum under the baton of Dr. Joseph Flummerfelt, as well as the soprano I solo's in Monteverdi's motet, Beatus Vir, and Bach's Jesu, meine Freude.
 In the spring of 2020, Ms. Law was due to make her debut with the Falmouth Chorale, performing as the soprano soloist in Arnesen's Magnificat.
 However, the performance was postponed due to COVID-19.

-No stranger to the competition circuit, Ms. Law was a 2020 international finalist in the Classical Singer Competition (Emerging Professional / Young Artist Division) & Opera Ithaca's highly competitive Edward M. Murray International Competition of Voice, as well as a 2019 national semi-finalist in Artist Division of the first annual Camille Coloratura Awards.
+No stranger to the competition circuit, Ms. Law was the "Audience Favorite" award winner in Piccola Opera's 2020 New Hampshire Opera Idol Competition, in addition to receiving a contract to perform the role of Susanna in Le nozze di Figaro with the company in the 2021 season.
+She was also a 2020 international finalist in the Classical Singer Competition (Emerging Professional / Young Artist Division) & Opera Ithaca's highly competitive Edward M. Murray International Competition of Voice.
+Additionally in 2019, she was a national semi-finalist in Artist Division of the first annual Camille Coloratura Awards.

-Ms. Law has been a Young Artist with The Janiec Opera Company at Brevard Music Center, Mannes Opera, and Hawaii Performing Arts Festival, as well as an Apprentice Artist with Miami Music Festival.
+Ms. Law has been a Young Artist with The Janiec Opera Company at Brevard Music Center, Mannes Opera, and Hawaii Performing Arts Festival, as well as an Apprentice Artist with Miami Music Festival and a Company Artist with Moon River Opera.
 She holds a Bachelor’s of Music from The New England Conservatory, and a Master’s of Music from The Mannes School of Music.